Last Updated: 2 weeks ago

 Ever wonder if your cat loves you?

 Like, really loves you and doesn’t just think of you as a good source of food?

 While your kitty may not be able to say the words, there are signs that prove cats really do get emotionally attached to their owners.

 Today, we’re going to explore seven signs that your kitty is trying to say, “Hey, I really do love you!”

 Are Cats Really As Aloof as We Think?

-We have a formerly feral cat who loves to lay in my arms as I work on my writing (makes it challenging, but I adapt), an old, long haired calico who hates everyone but me, and a massive tuxedo who likes to sleep wrapped around my head at night.
+We have a formerly feral cat who loves to lay in my arms as I work on my writing (which makes it challenging, but I adapt), an old, long-haired calico who hates everyone but me, and a massive tuxedo who likes to sleep wrapped around my head at night.

 We also have a smaller, older tuxie who loves kisses on the head and would be carried everywhere if you let him, and a tortie who must be in contact in some way whenever possible.